• Skip to primary navigation

 Online Marketing for Dance Studios: Facebook Contest Ideas

-Last updated on January 23, 2023 by Sozo Staff Leave a Comment
+Last updated on July 14, 2026 by The Studio Guide Staff Leave a Comment

 As we’ve discussed previously, each form of engagement with your social media accounts will increase their visibility.
 And visual content is key to encouraging that engagement.
 But it doesn’t hurt to occasionally dangle a little more of a carrot out there in front of your social media followers.
 Since online marketing and especially organic social media engagement can be more beneficial than any other marketing you can do, you would do well to spend more of your marketing dollars in order to create and motivate rather than to just print fancy flyers.